cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 ### Assumptions

-As in most lumped parameter models of mechanical ventilation, the %BioGears
+As in most lumped parameter models of mechanical ventilation, the
 %Respiratory Model is based on two main parameters: the resistance R and the compliance C (or elastance E).
 Similar to their electrical analogues, these elements form a closed circuit to represent the energy dissipation and storage